MaisonetteWorld/slate/source/index.html.md

 # Minis

-Get a logged in users minis
+Update a mini.
+Users can update their own minis, admins can update minis for others.

 ## Create a mini